 Based on the responses of the application, keep on changing the character in the function substr().

 Once we get the first letter of the user name, then move on to find out the second letter.

 In this fashion, to find out a single character in the user name, we have to send more than 200 requests with all possible ASCII characters to the server.
-This technique can be optimized we can extract a single character from the database with in 8 requests.
+This technique can be optimized: we can extract a single character from the database within eight requests.

-SQL Injection is a technique which is used to dump a complete database of the application by including few portions of SQL statements in the entry field or the URL.
+SQL injection is a technique used to dump a complete database of the application by including a few portions of SQL statements in the entry field or the URL.